Discover everything about ‘John Anthony’ Restaurant in Hong Kong, designed by Linehouse.

 In addition to that, every element incorporates an eco-friendly or ethical initiative.
 Consequently, that makes John Anthony Restaurant a venue of an upstanding reputation as was John Anthony, the workers’ advocate.

 Well, the fusion of Chinese canteen and colonial design is captured in the details.
 For example, the timber bar with glass vitrines, wicker furniture, and gold and maroon floral fabrics.

 “All the lighting for this project was custom designed in-house, working with local craftsmen,” said Mok.
 “Most of the furniture was also custom-designed; the dining chair, all the tables, the rattan sofa are all locally produced.”

 By the way, sustainability is weaved into every aspect of the interior.
 For example, from upcycling wasted plastic into coasters, to recycling paper for menus, to tiling the floors with reclaimed terracotta from old Chinese village houses.
-Also, their ceilings and walls are decorated by handmade, hand-painted and glazed art tiles, eco-paints, and natural hand-dyed fabrics.
-Further, they use highly sustainable rattan for various design features.
+Also, their ceilings and walls are decorated handmade, hand-painted and glazed art tiles, eco-paints, and natural hand-dyed fabrics.
+Further, they use a highly sustainable rattan for various design features.

 Every element incorporates an eco-friendly or ethical initiative.

 Come for the ‘gram, stay for the green

 Finally, the World Interiors News Awards showcase the best international design in both current and future projects.
 Actually, entries for the 2019 Awards are now open.
 And John Anthony – Linehouse is an entry in the Bars, restaurants, clubs and cafés categories at the 2019 World Interiors News Awards.